• Skip to primary navigation

 ½ cup chopped sweet yellow onion, ¼ cup chopped celery, ½ cup chopped green bell pepper

-• Add black-eyed peas, chicken broth and seasonings to stockpot
+• Add black-eyed peas, chicken broth and seasonings to stockpot; if you're adding link sausage, add it now (optional)

-12 ounces frozen or canned black-eyed or purple hull peas, 2 cups chicken broth, 1 teaspoon garlic powder, ¼ teaspoon ground black pepper, ½ teaspoon onion powder
+12 ounces frozen or canned black-eyed or purple hull peas, 2 cups chicken broth, 1 teaspoon garlic powder, ½ teaspoon onion powder, ¼ teaspoon ground black pepper, 1 pound kielbasa or polish sausage (optional), sliced

-• Cook on medium heat until peas are tender (about 45 minutes); place a lid slightly off center on the stockpot to prevent the broth from dissipating
+• Cook on low to medium heat until peas are tender (about 45 minutes); place a lid slightly off center on the stockpot to prevent the broth from dissipating

 • Prepare rice while peas are cooking; set aside